Last Updated on: September 18, 2023

 If someone has some tips about regret, I think it would be Jeff Bezos, the second wealthiest man in the world today.
 He decides to use the Regret Minimization Framework, and this is what he means:

 “I wanted to project myself forward to age 80 and say, ‘OK, I’m looking back on my life.
 I want to minimize the number of regrets I have.’
 And I knew that when I was 80, I was not going to regret having tried this.
 I was not going to regret trying to participate in this thing called the Internet that I thought was going to be a really big deal.
 I knew that if I failed, I wouldn’t regret that.
 But I knew the one thing I might regret is not ever having tried.
 I knew that that would haunt me every day.”Jeff Bezos

 That’s why he left his high-paying corporate job and took the leap of faith.
 He then started an online bookstore that would eventually become Amazon – one of the world’s most recognizable brands today.
-During his decision process, he ensured that he would not regret pursuing the idea or minimize the regret of inaction.
+During his decision process, he ensured that he would not regret pursuing any idea due to inaction.